asappresearch/flambe/docs/basics/clusters/aws.rst

     public IP or VPN, you can make more secure rules.

 .. important::
-    If this cluster will be running remote :class:`~flambe.experiment.Experiment`, you may also want to open HTTP ports ``49556`` and ``49558`` for the Report Site and Tensorboard.
+    If this cluster will be running remote :class:`~flambe.pipeline.Pipeline`, you may also want to open HTTP ports ``49556`` and ``49558`` for the Report Site and Tensorboard.

 Creating a ``AWSCluster``